opnfv/armband/docs/installation-instruction.rst

 Alternatively, you may build the ArmbandFuel .iso from source by cloning the opnfv/armband git repository.
-To retrieve the repository for the AArch64 Brahmaputra 3.0 release use the following command:
+To retrieve the repository for the AArch64 Colorado 1.0 release use the following command:

 .. code-block:: bash

     $ git clone https://gerrit.opnfv.org/gerrit/armband

-Check-out the Brahmaputra release tag to set the HEAD to the baseline required to replicate the Brahmaputra release:
+Check-out the Colorado release tag to set the HEAD to the baseline required to replicate the Colorado release:

 .. code-block:: bash

-    $ git checkout brahmaputra.3.0
+    $ git checkout colorado.1.0

 Go to the armband directory and build the .iso: